mattcg/starttls/README.md

 This library has one method and accepts either an options hash or a prepared socket as the first argument.

-The `onSecure` callback is always optional and receives `null` or an error object as the first argument.
-The only kind of error supported so far is a verification error, which results when the certificate authority failed to verify the certificate.
+The `onSecure` callback is always optional and receives `null` or an error object as the first argument (see below for error cases).
+Within the callback context, `this` refers to a [`SecurePair`](http://nodejs.org/api/tls.html#tls_class_securepair) object.

 ### starttls(options, [onSecure]) ###

-When provided an options hash, `starttls` creates a socket by passing the hash to [`net.createConnection`](http://nodejs.org/api/net.html#net_net_createconnection_options_connectionlistener), starts the connection and returns the created socket.
+When provided with an options hash, `starttls` creates a socket by passing the hash to [`net.createConnection`](http://nodejs.org/api/net.html#net_net_createconnection_options_connectionlistener), starts the connection and returns the created socket.

 ```javascript
 var starttls = require('starttls');